jaehongparkcs/Police-Data-Extraction-Toolkit/README.md

 # Police Data Extraction Toolkit

-Automated Python tools for parsing police department PDF logs into structured CSV datasets.
-Includes three parsers plus a two-stage correction pipeline for the flagged rows:
+Automated Python tools for parsing police department records into structured CSV datasets.
+The toolkit ingests three source formats — text-layer PDFs, tabular HTML exports, and scanned images (TIFF/JPEG/PNG via OCR) — and runs them through a shared review-flagging and correction pipeline so the output is consistent regardless of input.

 1. **Arrest Log Parser** — extracts individual arrest charge records from Porterville, CA and Torrance, CA media arrest summaries.
 2. **Dispatch Log Parser** — extracts calls-for-service / dispatch records from Marlborough, MA and Brea, CA press logs.
 3. **Universal Tabular Parser** — extracts rows from any text-layer tabular PDF (no OCR), auto-detecting columns from the document itself.
-Tested on Cleveland, OH (incident), Oceanside, CA (arrest), Bainbridge Island, WA (incident), and Alameda, CA (arrest).
-Includes an automatic review-flagging system that marks suspicious rows for manual checking, and a built-in deterministic repair for the most common PDF defect (see *Correcting Flagged Rows* below).
+Tested on Cleveland, OH (incident), Oceanside, CA (arrest), Bainbridge Island, WA (incident), Alameda, CA (arrest), Corona, CA (calls-for-service), and Sparks, NV (calls-for-service).
+Handles per-page layout drift, shattered/merged headers, and very large documents (streams multi-tens-of-thousands of pages without exhausting memory).
+Includes automatic review-flagging and a built-in deterministic repair for the most common PDF defect (see *Correcting Flagged Rows*).
+4. **HTML Parser** — extracts rows from tabular HTML report exports (Incidents, Crimes) using explicit table cell boundaries — no column inference needed.
+See *HTML Parser*.
+5. **Scanned/OCR Parser** — extracts rows from scanned image reports with no text layer, by OCR-ing each page into positioned words and feeding them through the same column-detection and flagging pipeline the PDF parser uses.
+See *Scanned (OCR) Parser*.
-4. **Correction pipeline** — for rows the parser flags, a deterministic fixer repairs the mechanical defects safely and fast, and an optional LLM pass attempts the irregular residue.
+6. **Correction pipeline** — for rows the parser flags, a deterministic fixer repairs the mechanical defects safely and fast, and an optional LLM pass attempts the irregular residue.
 Deterministic first, LLM only for what's left.

 ---